-I came across this recipe thirty years ago when I was searching frantically for a simple, easy dessert for out-of-town guests.
+I came across this recipe thirty-five years ago when I was searching frantically for a simple, easy dessert for out-of-town guests.
 I decided to try this one, and it immediately became a keeper.
 The kids like it because it’s just plain tasty and good.
 I like it because it’s so simple to put together, and it always ends up looking as good as it tastes.
 You can use any fresh, frozen, or canned fruit.
 Sprinkle it on top of a simple recipe of equal parts of sugar, milk, and flour and the usual baking powder and salt.

 We have pastures on either side of our house, and normally there are cattle grazing in one of them.
 We move the cattle from one pasture to another.
-When we moved here twenty-one years ago, there were a few scraggly blackberry bushes in the pasture on the west side of the house.
+When we moved here twenty-six years ago, there were a few scraggly blackberry bushes in the pasture on the west side of the house.

 After moving cattle into the pasture, the blackberry bushes began to grow and spread.
 The berries are usually large, sweet, and tender.
 By now, these bushes produce over fifty gallon of berries a year!
 That means there are a lot of pricks and scratches, a lot of time picking berries, and plenty of berries in my freezer.